Permit Space Program (PSP)

 - Equipment, such as ladders, needed for safe ingress and egress by authorized entrants;

-- Rescue and emergency equipment needed to comply with paragraph
+- Rescue and emergency equipment;

 - Any other equipment necessary for safe entry into, safe exit from, and rescue from, permit spaces.